michodgs25/Somerset-Trails/README.md

 ### User Stories
 -----

-*_As a local businessman whom lives in the area, websites that display somerset trails are hard to look at with far too many adverts.
-I'd like the website to be beautiful to view like the trails themselves with little to no advertising."_
+*"As a local businessman whom lives in the area, websites that display somerset trails are hard to look at with far too many adverts.
+I'd like the website to be beautiful to view like the trails, with little to no advertising."*

 __Example of too many adverts:__ https://www.somersetlive.co.uk/news/somerset-news/11-stunning-walking-routes-around-2431780

 ---

-* _"My name is Grant, I don't like websites that are too text heavy and I lose interest quickly because of this I would like the site to have lots of images and only have text where it is necessary as I feel images tell a greater story of a website.
+*"My name is Grant, I don't like websites that are too text heavy and I lose interest quickly because of this I would like the site to have lots of images and only have text where it is necessary as I feel images tell a greater story."*

 ---

-* _"Hey, my name is Jeremy a product owner for this site.
-I do not like when a site that looks great on desktop but look crowded& cluttered on a mobile device as I view alot of websites via my mobile so I would like the site to be pleasurable to view on mobile devices.
+*"Hey, my name is Jeremy a product owner for this site.
+I do not like when a site looks great on desktop but looks crowded& cluttered on a mobile device as I view alot of websites via my mobile so I would like the site to be pleasurable to view on mobile devices."*

 ---

-* _"Good afternoon, my name is Helen, I am....
+*"Good afternoon, my name is Helen a code editor.
+I would like the website to be easy to navigate, as it's a pain having to scroll back to the top of each page every time I want to access a different part of a website."*

 ### Strategy
 -----